-We had the older two boys help with measuring the posts and pre-drilling the boards.
+We had the older two boys help with measuring the posts & pre-drilling the boards.

-We want to put a door in, take our a few of the overgrown bushes so they are not covering the windows and add some trees and a path back there.
+We want to put a door in, take our a few of the overgrown bushes so they are not covering the windows and add some trees & a stone path back there.

 It’s definitely hurting his social calendar but for now anyway it’s keeping him contained!